Julie Doucet: Early career

 Doucet was born in Montreal, Quebec.
 She was educated at an all-girls Catholic school, studied fine arts at Cégep du Vieux Montréal (a junior college), then attended Université du Québec à Montréal.
 Her university degree was in printing arts.
 She began cartooning in 1987.
 She was published in small-press comics and self-published her own comic called Dirty Plotte.
 She used the photocopied zine to record "her day to day life, her dreams, angsts, [and] fantasies."
-It was only when she was published in Weirdo, Robert Crumb's magazine, that she began to attract critical attention.

-Comic works
+Comics works

-After Doucet's sixth issue of Dirty Plotte, she was noticed by peer, Aline Kominsky-Crumb.
-Crumb was influential in the underground feminist comics scene, participated in early issues of the underground anthology Wimmin's Comix, and was the editor for anthology comic series Weirdo.
-Crumb asked Doucet to publish her mini comic "E: Ni Manique" retitled to "Heavy Flow" in the fall 1989 issue of Weirdo.
-Crumb then introduced Doucet to Wimmin's Comix, and Doucet published three comic stories in the 15th issue in 1989 "You know, I'm a very shy girl", "Tampax Again", " and "The First Time I Shaved my Legs..".
+After Doucet's sixth issue of Dirty Plotte, she was noticed by fellow cartoonist/editor Aline Kominsky-Crumb.
+Kominsky-Crumb was influential in the underground feminist comics scene, participated in early issues of the underground anthology Wimmen's Comix, and at that point was the editor of the anthology comic series Weirdo (started by her husband, Robert Crumb).
+Kominsky-Crumb asked to publish Doucet's story "E: Ni Manique," retitled "Heavy Flow," in the fall 1989 issue of Weirdo.
+Kominsky-Crumb then introduced Doucet to Wimmin's Comix, and Doucet published three comic stories in the 15th issue in 1989: "You know, I'm a very shy girl", "Tampax Again", " and "The First Time I Shaved my Legs...," It was at this point that Doucet began to attract critical attention.

 Doucet began being published by Drawn & Quarterly in January 1991 in a regular-sized comic series also named Dirty Plotte.
-Shortly thereafter, she moved to New York.
+Shortly thereafter, she moved to New York City.
 Although she moved to Seattle the following year, her experiences in New York formed the basis of the critically acclaimed My New York Diary (many stories of which were taken from Dirty Plotte).
 She moved from Seattle to Berlin in 1995, before finally returning to Montreal in 1998.
 While in Berlin, she had a book named Ciboire de criss published by L'Association in Paris, her first book in French.
 Once back in Montreal, she released the twelfth and final issue of Dirty Plotte before beginning a brief hiatus from comics.

 She returned to the field in 2000 with The Madame Paul Affair, a slice-of-life look at contemporary Montreal which was originally serialized in Ici-Montreal, a local alternative weekly.
 At the same time, she was branching out into more experimental territory, culminating with the 2001 release of Long Time Relationship, a collection of prints and engravings.
 In 2004, Doucet also published in French an illustrated diary (Journal) chronicling a year of her life and, in 2006, an autobiography made from a collage of words cut from magazines and newspapers (J comme Je).
 In spring of 2006 she had her first solo print show, named en souvenir du Melek, at the galerie B-312 in Montreal.
 In December 2007, Drawn and Quarterly published 365 Days: A Diary by Julie Doucet, in which she chronicled her life for a year, starting in late 2002.